-George Faux has been the Senior Vice Principal at Shireland Collegiate Academy for the past four years having spent 16 years at the Academy and is a member of the Trust Strategy Team.
+Prior to his role as Principal at West Bromwich Collegiate Academy George Faux was the Senior Vice Principal at Shireland Collegiate Academy for four years, having spent 16 years at the Academy.
+He is also a member of the Trust Strategy Team.
 Throughout his time at Shireland he has helped lead the Academy through three outstanding Ofsted inspections.

 George is a Specialist Leader of Education and has frequently spoken at national conferences about a better curriculum for students especially at KS3.
 George led Literacy for Life at Shireland for many years and has recently managed its implementation in a number of other schools.

 He is the Chief Operating Officer Shireland Learning, the Academy’s school based company, providing technology, back office and curriculum services to schools throughout the region.
-Working with the core team at the Trust he has led on a number of successful Free School applications and is currently working to establish and lead West Bromwich Collegiate Academy.
+Working with the Central Team at the Trust he has led on a number of successful Free School applications and is looking forward to the continued successes of West Bromwich Collegiate Academy.

 Mary grew up and was educated locally in the Black Country before reading a Masters Degree in Biochemistry at the University of Oxford.
 Her passion for Science and her belief that all young people, regardless of their background, can accomplish anything, is resolute.
 Having a naturally competitive personality, Mary sets the highest standards for herself and those around her, always striving for the best possible outcomes.

-Hannah Percival is joining West Bromwich Collegiate Academy from September 2019.
-She is a Specialist Leader of Education and a Lead Practitioner, who has worked as part of the Senior Leadership Team at Shenley Academy with responsibility for Teaching and Learning, for the last ten years.
+Hannah Percival joined West Bromwich Collegiate Academy as a Director of Literacy for Life in September 2019 and has now been promoted to the role of Assistant Principal.
+She is a Specialist Leader of Education and a Lead Practitioner, who has worked as part of the Senior Leadership Team at Shenley Academy with responsibility for Teaching and Learning, for the ten years prior to joining WBCA.

 Hannah is a History specialist who has previously held the roles of Head of History and Assistant Principal for the Humanities Faculty.